victorbiga/engineering-management/README.md

 - [Rethinking Best Practices](https://willgallego.com/2021/08/14/rethinking-best-practices/)
 - [The Cult of Done Manifesto](https://medium.com/@bre/the-cult-of-done-manifesto-724ca1c2ff13)

+> @shreyas: Don’t be fooled by Best Practices.
+By the time something is labeled and advertised as a Best Practice, it is just average.
+Following these practices only suggests you won’t be left behind, not that you will lead the pack.
+Best Practices are actually Average Practices.

 About GTD:

 - 📖 David Allen, [Getting Things Done: The Art of Stress-Free Productivity](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280): while it could be much shorter, this book is probably the best way to learn about the GTD methodology.